ysilva/cb-motifs/README.md

-Cyberbullying motifs project code.

-Reviewers looking for the data can find it in data/ctsr.csv.
+Code release for the paper `Network Analysis of Cyberbullying Interactions on Instagram`.
+The aggregated dataset can be found in the `/data` directory.